Marshmallow Root (Althaea officinalis)

 👉 Tastes describe the initial impression a food or herb leaves on the tongue, and they reveal its deeper actions in the body, shaping digestion, circulation, and tissue response.

-Sweet (earthy, mild) – Nourishing, grounding, and stabilizing.
+Sweet (mild) – Nourishing, grounding, and stabilizing.

 Bland – Gentle, neutral taste indicating nutritive and moistening qualities.